thomasij813/thomasij813.github.io/about.md

 I'm a recent Seattle transplant, originally hailing from that super sunny and unapologetically weird state we know as Florida.

-My passions include front-end web development, UX design, data visualization and analysis, and...the application of 20th-century Marxist theory to Victorian literature?
+My passions include front-end web development, UX design, and data visualization and analysis.

-That's right, I have a B.A. in English.
-I'm one of *those* people...
+I also happen to know a lot about Marxist literary theory and Victorian literature.
+That's right, I'm also one of [*those*](http://fyeahenglishmajorarmadillo.tumblr.com/) people...

 For more information about who I am and what type of web-related things I've done, feel free to check out the following links: